 Gifts in memory or celebration

 Honor or commemorate a loved one, or celebrate a personal milestone with a gift to the Department of Chemistry. more >>

 Planned gifts & bequests

-Make a gift to the Department of Chemistry that provides an income for life to you and/or your chosen beneficiary or leave a legacy to the Koch Institute.
+Make a gift to the Department of Chemistry that provides an income for life to you and/or your chosen beneficiary.
 To learn more please contact: